klaushofrichter/een-capture/README.md

 > **Development Tip**: Start with the Vite Plugin Proxy for local development.
 When ready for production, deploy the Cloudflare Worker and update your environment configuration accordingly.

-> **Note on Contributing**: This repository is intended to serve as a generic login framework for EEN applications.
-While forks are welcome for your own customization, pull requests should focus on enhancing the core authentication functionality, security, or developer experience.
-For application-specific features, we recommend cloning this repository as a starting point rather than forking.

 ## Prerequisites

 -   Node.js (v18 or higher recommended)